FunkyMuse/KAHelpers/README.md

 }
 ```

-2. Add the dependency in the application build.gradle
+2. Add the dependency in the application build.gradle using

+### Groovy
 ```gradle
 dependencies {